imsdev/ims-java-jmp/README.md

 ## Scenario
 A user wants to retrieve the insurance policies information for a specified customer number.
 The JMP application will retrieve insurance policies information based on the customer number that is specified by the client application.

+## Prerequisites
+* IMS Universal JDBC driver
+  * Download from [Universal JDBC driver](https://www-01.ibm.com/marketing/iwm/iwm/web/download.do?source=swg-imsUD&pageType=urx&S_PKG=dlUD) or obtain via the IMS JAVA ON DEMAND FEATURES FMID JMK1406
+* IMS Enterprise Suite Connect API version 3.2
+  * Download from [IMS Connect API for Java](https://www-01.ibm.com/marketing/iwm/iwm/web/pickUrxNew.do?source=swg-imsentersuite32) or obtain via Connect API for Java FMID JAHF323

 ## Repository structure
 For both versions of the sample, the files in the `src/` directory has the following structure:

 * `main/`
   * `java/`: The sample Java application.
 See the Sample overview section for more information.
-  * `resources/`: Download the Universal Drivers JDBC driver from [IMS Resources](https://www-01.ibm.com/marketing/iwm/iwm/web/download.do?source=swg-imsUD&pageType=urx&S_PKG=dlUD)  and add to the `main/resources` folder.
+  * `resources/`: Add the Universal Drivers JDBC driver to the `main/resources` folder.
 * `test/`
   * `java/client/`: The client application that specifies the customer number for whom to retrieve insurance policies information.
 The client application uses the IMS Connect API to connect to IMS.
-  * `resources/`: Download the [IMS Connect API for Java](https://www-01.ibm.com/marketing/iwm/iwm/web/pickUrxNew.do?source=swg-imsentersuite32) JAR used by the client application to access IMS Connect.
+  * `resources/`: Add IMS Connect API for Java JAR to the resources folder.
+The JAR is used by the client application to access IMS Connect.
 Place the JAR in the `test/resources` folder.

 ## Program flow / Architecture
 ![flowdiagram](./media/javainims.jpg)